lttviet/settings/k3s-cluster-automate/README.md

-# K3S Automation
+# K3s Automation

-`/terraform` provisions 3 VMs in my Proxmox cluster.
+`/terraform` provisions 3 VMs in my Proxmox cluster and create `inventory.yaml` for Ansible to install K3s cluster.

-`/ansible` installs and configures K3S cluster on them.
-It copies the cluster config to local `/tmp/k3s.yaml` file.
-I manually update server and copy it to `.kube/config` file for `kubectl` to work locally.
+After running Ansible, it copies the cluster config to local `.kube/config` file for `kubectl` to work.

 `/manifests` deploys cluster's resources.